Electronics Intellectual Property

 Experience In Electronics IP

-We also have significant experience with electrical circuit designs.
-We have prepared and prosecuted patents on all aspects of electrical circuit designs, ranging from RF power transmission circuits, biometric RF driver circuits, power amplifiers, image sensor circuits, display circuits, piezoelectric sensor circuits, proximity detector circuits, atmosphere contamination sensor circuits, electric motor control circuits, AC-DC inverter circuits.
-When it comes to electrical and electronic systems, we cover them all.
+ADD+G's patent attorney's also have significant experience with electrical circuit designs.
+ADD+G has prepared and prosecuted patents on all aspects of electrical circuit designs, ranging from RF power transmission circuits, biometric RF driver circuits, power amplifiers, image sensor circuits, display circuits, piezoelectric sensor circuits, proximity detector circuits, atmosphere contamination sensor circuits, electric motor control circuits, AC-DC inverter circuits.
+When it comes to electrical and electronic systems, ADD+G covers them all.

 Why Choose Us

 With any technology, it is always important to have a skilled and experienced patent attorney help craft your patent application to have the best chance for success when it is picked up and examined by an examiner at the U.S. Patent and Trademark Office.
-As we are “in the trenches” dealing with examiners on electrical and electronic cases on a regular basis, we are able to continually work towards better resolutions for applicants and share “lessons learned” among the members of our team.
+As ADD+G's patent attorneys we are “in the trenches” dealing with examiners on electrical and electronic cases on a regular basis, ADD+G is able to continually work towards better resolutions for applicants and share “lessons learned” among the members of our team.

-Let our skilled electrical circuit design patent attorneys leverage their vast knowledge and experience to help protect your key electrical circuit design-related innovations.
+Let ADD+G's skilled electrical circuit design patent attorneys leverage their vast knowledge and experience to help protect your key electrical circuit design-related innovations.